softchris/mayan-mystica/README.md

 ## Architecture

 This site is a hybrid of a Vue.js Single Page Web App and a VuePress static site.
-Most written content is written using VuePress's markdown architecture, and the game elements and forms for login and register are build as standard Vue.js app elements.
+Most written content is written using VuePress's markdown architecture, and the game elements are built as standard Vue.js app elements.
 The game is contained in the `/app` folder and the API where calls to PlayFab, the backend, are stored is in `/api`.
 The site is deployed on [Azure Static Web Apps](https://azure.microsoft.com/services/app-service/static/?WT.mc_id=mayamystery-github-jelooper#overview) but, due to redirection needs when moving the site to production, a separate Azure Function App is running for the API calls.

 ## The Internal Challenge